 EGO Edger Attachment Blade Replacement

 The EGO Pole Saw proved possibly the most anticipated tool in the new EGO Multi-Head Attachment System.
-The 56V line of tools has lacked a decent pole saw since they arrived in The Home Depot.
-Now, you can add both the pole saw attachment and a 31-inch extension to the EGO Power Head system and take care of those higher limbing duties.
+The 56V line of tools has lacked a decent pole saw since they arrived.
+Now, you can add both the pole saw and a 31-inch extension to the EGO 56V Power Head attachment system and take care of those higher limbing duties.
 The saw uses a standard 10-inch Oregon bar and chain, so you can get replacement chains just about anywhere.

 The balance on the EGO pole saw was decent.
 You also get a nice small set of bucking spikes to rest against the limb during cutting.
 With a pole saw, you want to let the head of the tool do your work for you on your final cut.
 Good positioning and a steady, smooth cut should do the trick.
 In our case, we were removing smaller limbs from an old oak tree to trim it up.
 The included metal hook also does a great job letting you grab and pull limbs out of your way while you work.